Admissions into Year 7

 Up to 10% of places are offered to boys with an aptitude for music as determined by a music aptitude test.
 If you are interested in a music place for your son you are asked to come to the Open Evening or an Open Morning to discuss further with school staff.
 The school has a separate application form for music places that must be returned to the school.
 All music place applicants must still complete a secondary transfer application form through their local authority.

-For consideration of a music place in September 2023 your son will need to be available to attend our Music Aptitude Test, which will take place on Thursday 13th October 2022.
+For consideration of a music place in September 2024 your son will need to be available to attend for a Music Aptitude Test on 12th October 2023 from 3.30pm.